Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - Acts during this transition time.

-Keep a tab of any changes you may notice, and be sure to call your veterinarian if you feel something may be wrong.
+Monitor any changes you notice, and call your veterinarian if you feel something is wrong.

-Be sure to follow all the safety protocols when preparing your cats' new meals.
-These are precautions such as properly washing the vegetables and washing your hands before touching the meat.
+Be sure to follow all the safety protocols when preparing your cats’ new meals.
+These precautions include properly washing the vegetables and your hands before touching the meat.
 These habits will keep your cat and you healthy.

-What benefits have you noticed since deciding to switch from commercial cat foods to fresher DIY homemade cat food?
+What benefits have you noticed since switching from commercial cat food to fresh, homemade cat food?

 WOWZA!
 Super pawesome & fabulous post, Jenny honey!
 TYSVM for sharing such great info with us, Patti honey! 🙂 <3